 Step 1: Examine GDPR privacy policies

 Undoubtedly, GDPR regulations are quite complex, which took 4 years of preparation and debate to complete.
-If you are not good at legal issues, we highly recommend you to hire a legal consulting firm who can explain GDPR requirements for you and suggest what you should/ should not do.
+If you are not good at legal issues, we highly recommend you hire a legal consulting firm that can explain GDPR requirements for you and suggest what you should/ should not do.

-Step 2: Review your policies in documentation and in practice
+Step 2: Review your policies in the documentation and in practice

-Furthermore, assumed that your customer asks you to give him/her access on their full information that your store is storing, you will be obliged to show them within one month and at no extra cost.
+Furthermore, assuming that your customer asks you to give him/her access to the full information that your store is storing, you will be obliged to show them within one month and at no extra cost.

 Step 3: Filter and re-arrange all of your data

-Step 4: Handle customer requests of data deletion
+Step 4: Handle customer requests for data deletion

 Step 5: Enable opt-in boxes instead of pre-checked ones